What we do

 How do we determine our research themes?

 Every two years we determine which issues require attention.
-We do this after input from the public and from experts in our programme panel and board.
+We do this after input from the public and our board.
 The Rathenau Instituut is unique in combining expertise in broad areas of research with an understanding of how science is actually practiced and how science, technology and innovation are embedded in society.
 That means that it is adept at analysing and managing the many different factors involved in an issue.

 Our work programme